Gymnastics Conditioning vs Strength Training: What’s the Difference?

 • Event-Specific Work – Casts and leg lifts on bars, beam relevé walks

-Conditioning heavily emphasizes relative strength—how strong you are for your body size—which is essential in a sport where every ounce matters.
+Conditioning heavily emphasizes relative strength—how strong you are for your body size.
+This is critical in gymnastics, where every ounce matters.

 What Is Strength Training?

-Strength training, by contrast, is all about building maximal force output—in other words, how much resistance your muscles can move.
-While some elements of strength naturally show up in conditioning, strength training in gymnastics is usually more targeted and progressive.
+Strength training is about building maximal force output—how much resistance your muscles can move.
+While conditioning naturally develops some strength, strength training in gymnastics is more targeted and progressive.

-This training often involves using external resistance (like weights or bands) or holding challenging bodyweight positions to develop both absolute and relative strength.
+This often involves external resistance (like weights or bands) or advanced bodyweight holds that demand high levels of absolute and relative strength.

 Common Strength Training Methods in Gymnastics